 SQLstream assigns each row of a stream a timestamp value based on the streaming relational operators that created it.
 You can override that value by giving one column or expression in the query a column alias of ROWTIME.

 For example, the following query returns rows with a constant timestamp:

 SELECT STREAM TIMESTAMP '1970-01-01 00:00:00' AS ROWTIME, * FROM Orders

 It is not strictly necessary to use AS ROWTIME. s-Server promotes a column to the row’s timestamp column if its name, derived by the usual rules for column aliases, turns out to be ROWTIME.
 For example:

 // s.ROWTIME implicitly becomes the timestamp of the generated row SELECT STREAM o.orderId, s.ROWTIME FROM Orders AS o JOIN Shipments OVER (RANGE INTERVAL '1' HOUR FOLLOWING) AS s ON o.orderId = s.orderId // invalid, because no stream can have more than one ROWTIME column SELECT STREAM o.orderId, o.ROWTIME, s.ROWTIME FROM Orders AS o JOIN Shipments OVER (RANGE INTERVAL '1' HOUR FOLLOWING) AS s ON o.orderId = s.orderId

 SQLstream requires that rows have ascending timestamps.
 You may need to time sort data in order for it to work monotonically.
-See the topic T-sorting Stream Input in this guide for more details.
+For more information on t-sorting stream input, see the subtopic T-sorting Stream Input in the topic ORDER BY clause.

 It is illegal to create a stream with a column called ROWTIME, but it is acceptable for a column of a table to be called ROWTIME.
 (This is compatible with the SQL standard.)